criblio/appscope/website/src/pages/documentation/index.md

 # Requirements

-AppScope supports Linux distros `yum` or `apt-get` package managers, and supports any runtime environment supported by Linux.
+AppScope supports Linux distros that have `yum` or `apt-get` package managers, and supports any runtime environment supported by Linux.

 # Install and Build